 Coffee grounds aren’t just for growing vegetables, they make a great addition to the compost or worm bins.

-In the compost pile, layer one-third leaves, one-third grass clippings and one-third coffee grounds.
+In the compost pile, layer one-third leaves, one-third grass clippings, and one-third coffee grounds.
 Throw in the coffee filters too as an added carbon source.
 Tear them up first to hasten decomposition.
-Don’t add more than 15-20 percent of the total compost volume or the compost pile may not heat up enough to decompose.
+Don’t add more than 15 to 20 percent of the total compost volume or the compost pile may not heat up enough to decompose.
 It may take three months or longer for it to completely decompose.

 Worms apparently have a weakness for coffee as well.
 Again, too much of a good thing can turn against you, so add just a cup or so of the grounds each week or every other week.

 Make a coffee ground infusion to use as a liquid fertilizer or foliar feed.
-Add 2 cups of coffee grounds to a 5-gallon bucket of water and let it steep for a few hours to overnight.
+Add 2 cups (.47 L.) of coffee grounds to a 5 gallon (19 L.) bucket of water and let it steep for a few hours to overnight.

 If you are an avid coffee consumer and/or you are getting large quantities of grounds from a local coffee shop, store them in a plastic trash bin until you can use them.